 To sum up, if you take nothing else away from this post, I hope that you at least understand the importance of finding out the real cause behind your back pain, rather than allowing a chiropractor to attribute it on your spine being misaligned.

 I've seen too many cases where the critical diagnosis has been delayed or missed.
-It's too late by the time they reach us - either the nerve is already irreversibly damaged, or in the worst case scenario, the cancer has spread too much for any treatment.
+It's too late by the time they reach us - either the nerve is already irreversibly damaged, or in the worst-case scenario, cancer has spread too much for any treatment.

-Lest I end on a sombre note, I'd like to add that in patients with back pain who do seek proper medical treatment, 90% percent of people eventually get better in 2 – 6 weeks, without the need for any invasive treatment at all.
+Lest I end on a sombre note, I'd like to add that in patients with back pain who do seek proper medical treatment, 90% of people eventually get better in two to six weeks, without the need for any invasive treatment at all.